ProgrammerDan/arionum-java/arionum-miner/DOCS.md

 Choose which image you want to install from the downloads below.

-If your hardware supports AVX, AVX2, or AVX512F and you are a Windows user, download the correctly named EXE and run.
+If your hardware supports AVX or AVX2 and you are a Windows user, download the correctly named EXE and run.
 If your system does not support it, you will know on launch as it will fail noisily.
+If you know your system supports AVX512F, please contact me on Discord.
+All prior testing of AVX512F builds on Windows were unsuccessful, but I can work with you to see what we can accomplish.

 If you see crazy high hashrates, you are using 32bit java and these programs will _not_ function.
 Immediately shut off miner and go here:  http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html and download a 64 bit jre.

 # Release details:

-* Corrected argon2i included dlls for Windows.
-Includes a new avx512f build for advanced systems.

-* Hot fix for off-by-one in argon submission.
-If rebuilding locally, follow again all steps as below.
+* Replaced `standard` and `enhanced` hashers with a hasher that trades a very small (0.1% or so) hashrate for significantly improved accept rate, as the method of creating salts and nonces matches the code that will verify them.
+In addition, improved affinity and memory handling quickly moves away from memory that results in rejected hashes; only "successful" memory is kept, and its kept for a long time.

+* Better handling in general of the differences in affinity and memory handling between Windows and Linux

+# General Details:

 * Auto-adapt to block 10800-hf-resistance to remain compliance with primary node code.